Please Look After Yourself And Others

 If you or someone near you is experiencing these symptoms, get them to First Aid or alert festival staff ASAP.
 We recommend you have a good look at the map on this website, familiarise yourself with the location of First Aid, and mark your tent location.
 There are some poles in the campground that have the map reference points on them.

-If you have a chronic condition or illness (ie. asthma, diabetes, epilepsy), please carry information regarding your condition and emergency contact number on you at all times.
+If you have a chronic condition or illness (eg. asthma, diabetes, epilepsy), please carry information regarding your condition and emergency contact number on you at all times.
 If you have asthma and/or allergies please come prepared with your medication and present to First Aid early if you are concerned or experiencing difficulty.
 Finally, if you have a viral or bacterial illness please stay at home, to keep from infecting others.

 Support Ambulance Victoria and become a member – a ride as a member is much cheaper than a taxi.